 Fellow Bloguin man Josh over at The Red and The Gold offered this take on Singletary’s now constant vacillation at the helm of this team:

-This whole situation reminds me of when I'm hungry and looking for a snack, I'll keep going back to look in the same cupboard, the same drawers 10 times somehow thinking that a new snack will magically appear.
-I think Mike Singletary and Mike Johnson are going back in the same QB cupboard thinking a new QB will magically appear.-- "If the 49ers Can't Pick a QB, then Why Not Let the Fans"
+This whole situation reminds me of when I’m hungry and looking for a snack, I’ll keep going back to look in the same cupboard, the same drawers 10 times somehow thinking that a new snack will magically appear.
+I think Mike Singletary and Mike Johnson are going back in the same QB cupboard thinking a new QB will magically appear.

 Now that he’s apparently made up his mind, though, it falls to the Rams to prevent Troy Smith from showing the same magic he did in their first matchup.
 The numbers are simply astounding…